 So this time I took a much more random approach.
 My first Step was to call upon an Integrated Mapping Software Site.
 Specifically, I used Google Earth.
 What I wanted was a map that would show inns and hotels as pinpoints on the map.
 To test this I pulled up a map of the Mendocino Coast and then did a search for Inns and hotels.
 Within the first 15 listings I discovered a number of properties that didn’t appear on Expedia or other hotel search engines.
 By the map I could clearly see which properties appeared to “cling” to the coastline – very promising.
 Then, using Google Earth I could zoom into the property from every direction permitting me to view even the features they may not want to highlight on their website.
 Wow, really cool, I discovered several properties that looked like just what I wanted.

 Okay, they look good on the map, but can we anticipate having a great guest visit at one of these properties?
 On both Yahoo!
 Maps and Google Maps, you can click on a particular property to find more information about it, including driving directions, user reviews, photos and a link to the property’s Web site.
 Reviews can be very helpful.
 While many negative reviews tell you a lot about the property, sometimes a bad review will tell more about the reviewer, especially where there are mostly positive reviews.
 In this case, the property I singled out evidenced very positive reviews.
-While anonymous, the only bad review appeared to have been written by Charlie Sheen.
+While anonymous, the only bad review appeared to have been written by Charlie Sheen on one of his bad days.

 Finding the best or perfect lodging accommodations offers a challenge, but the personal treatment you will receive is the reward.
-I found using this mapping tactic increases the efficiency of locating an inn with the location, view and amenities you want.
-Then, check the reviews to see what other travelers are saying.
-We’re off to Maine in September, so I have already started my search for cliff clinging inns along the New England Coast.
-And, best of all, it will be lobster season!
-Bon Appetite.
+I found using this mapping tactic increases the efficiency of locating an inn or hotel (or Casita) with the location, view and amenities we want.
+Then, check the reviews to see what other travelers are saying. .

-How to Pick the Perfect Lodging by David Darugh
+How to Pick the Perfect Lodging by David and Gayle Darugh

-About the Author: David Darugh owns and operates Beechwood Inn in Clayton, GA.
+About the Authors: David and Gayle Darugh own and operate Beechwood Inn in Clayton, GA.
 It is considered Georgia’s premier wine country inn and is a member of the prestigious Select Registry.
 It also has been named a winner of Wine Spectator’s Award of Excellence.